 Are you afraid of stimulant medication for your ADHD child?
 Does the thought of an anti-depressant for a 9-year-old make you cringe?
-This post is about my experience with something I named a “drug journal.”
-It was incredibly helpful while I worked through the trial and error stage of ADHD medication and dosing with my third grader.
+This post is about a tool I named a “drug journal.”
+It was incredibly helpful while we worked through the trial and error stage of ADHD medication and dosing with my then third grader.

 To Medicate, or Not to Medicate?

 If you want background on why I did, then didn’t, medicate my son, read this.
 We all have different body chemistry and ranges of ADHD symptom severity to manage.
 This is a place to learn and share, not judge or shame.

 The path of choosing a medication and dosage for our ADHD children (or selves) is a JOURNEY.
 It’s a long, tumultuous road.